ncarrier/compositions/README.md

 ## Content

-Some of my compositions / transcriptions.
+Some of my compositions / transcriptions, for guitar (for now :) ).

 ## Prerequisites